 How to Fix a Running Toilet

 Is your toilet constantly running?
 This common problem can have an impact on your water bill.
-More times than not, your flapper is the cause of your running toilet.
-As the flapper slowly leaks, it causes the fill valve to do its job, so you hear your fill valve running.
+More times than not, your flapper or flush valve seal is the cause of your running toilet.
+As the flapper or seal slowly leaks, the fill valve turns on, so you hear your fill valve running.

 Different parts of the country deal with different types of water.
 From harsh city water to well water, all shorten the life of a toilet flapper.
-The most common, and quickest fix is to replace your leaking flapper.
+The most common, and quickest fix is to replace your leaking flapper or seal.

 If you do not have a leaky flapper and your toilet keeps running, a malfunctioning or improperly installed fill valve is to blame. if you have an old and outdated fill valve with an external float, the build-up can cause the float to stick and prevent it from shutting off.